 Faith comes to Durtal after a prolonged course of the most impious unbelief (Faith given as a free gift from God, how, or under what conditions, Monsieur Huysmans does not relate), and in consequence of this spiritual gift. his awakened soul yearns for a closer communion with the Powers Above.
 Led by his love of Art, the services of the Church of Rome appeal to him profoundly.
-"The commonplace repels him;" he cannot endure the frivolity of the Churches in Paris, and at last influenced by the friendship of in Paris, and at last, influenced by the friendship of Abbé Gévresin, he détermines to make a retreat in a Trappist Monastery, and there makes the first confession and Communion that he has done since his child-
+"The commonplace repels him ;" he cannot endure the frivolity of the Churches in Paris, and at last, influenced by the friendship of Abbé Gévresin, he determines to make a retreat in a Trappist Monastery, and there makes the first confession and Communion that he has done since his childhood.

 Mr. Kegan Paul claims that the true interest of the book is its defence of the Monastic Orders, and the description of such a life seen from very near.
-"Go to a Monastery to make a retreat," is, in fact, the teaching of "En Route," for "You can never astonish a monk!" as one of the Trappists says to Durtal, and indeed, this may well be believed after reading the record of the triple to which those are subject who give record of the trials to which those are subject who give themselves to the cloistered life.
+"Go to a Monastery to make a retreat," is, in fact, the teaching of "En Route," for "You can never astonish a monk!" as one of the Trappists says to Durtal, and indeed, this may well be believed after reading the record of the trials to which those are subject who give themselves to the cloistered life.